RxSwiftCommunity/RxReachability/README.md

 ### Installation via CocoaPods

-To integrate RxReachability into your Xcode project using CocoaPods, simply add the following line to your Podfile:
+To integrate RxReachability into your Xcode project using CocoaPods, simply add the following line to your `Podfile`:

 ```ruby
 pod 'RxReachability'